Motion Graphics

 Medical motion graphics

-A five-person medical illustration team uses Autodesk software and other tools to convey health risks for the CDC through 3D designs, animation, and motion graphics.
+A five-person medical illustration team uses Autodesk software and other tools to convey health information for the CDC through 3D designs, animation, and motion graphics.

 Image courtesy of the CDC